 Triple-negative breast cancer (TNBC) accounts for about 10-15% of all breast cancers.
 The term triple-negative breast cancer refers to the fact that the cancer cells don’t have estrogen or progesterone receptors (ER or PR) and also don’t make any or too much of the protein called HER2.
 (The cells test "negative" on all 3 tests.)
 These cancers tend to be more common in women younger than age 40, who are Black, or who have a BRCA1 mutation.

-TNBC differs from other types of invasive breast cancer in that it tends to grow and spread faster, has fewer treatment options, and tends to have a worse prognosis (outcome).
+TNBC differs from other types of invasive breast cancer in that it tends to grow and spread faster, has fewer treatment options, and tends to have a worse prognosis (outlook).

 Triple-negative breast cancer can have the same signs and symptoms as other common types of breast cancer.